DCressey/Expand-Csv/README.md

 2.  for each field in the current record, generate a powershell variable that associates the name with the value.
 3.  for each line in the template, generate an expanded version with the variables resolved.

+There is a demo.txt file that illustrates the input and the results for two sample uses of Expand-Csv.
+The first generates code to be run under powershell, and the second generates code to be run under SQL.

+You can run the demo yourself using script Gen-Demo.ps1 and files Invoke.CSV, Invoke.tmplt,  Grants.csv, and Grants.tmplt.

-There is a demo script that has two sample uses of Expand-csv.
-There is a file results.txt that captures the results of running the demo.
+There is a demo.txt file that captures the results of running the demo.

-This tool is useful in a wide range of situations.
-It's often easy to obtain the actual data in csv form.
-It's often easy to construct a template file that reflects the form the expansion should take on for later use.
+Hope it helps.

 #powershell #template #csv